DIE-SOFT/die-soft.github.io/_posts/2022-09-30-nemo-montly-update-3.md

 So that’s a good chunk of work, but I’ve been going at a pace I’m fairly happy with and while I likely won’t accomplish *all* of that, I’m hopeful I can do enough to get a build put together and start getting it into Sleepwalkers’ hands.

-## **Kickstarter Friends**
+## Kickstarter Friends

-I don’t have any Kickstarter campaigns to share this month, but the [**Dono’s Tale Kickstarter**](https://www.kickstarter.com/projects/superitemstudios/donos-tale) I shared last month is currently live on Kickstarter, so you should check that out, and also just reminder for you to consider going into Kickstarter’s [**video games category**](https://www.kickstarter.com/discover/advanced?category_id=35&sort=magic) and finding and supporting a game that catches your eye.
+I don’t have any Kickstarter campaigns to share this month, but the [Dono’s Tale Kickstarter](https://www.kickstarter.com/projects/superitemstudios/donos-tale) I shared last month is currently live on Kickstarter, so you should check that out, and also just reminder for you to consider going into Kickstarter’s [video games category](https://www.kickstarter.com/discover/advanced?category_id=35&sort=magic) and finding and supporting a game that catches your eye.
 Your support as a backer is invaluable to independent video game creators ❤️

 That’s all for this month.
-As always, please leave feedback in the comments below, or in our [**Discord**](https://discord.com/invite/9NymgSJAVp).
+As always, please leave feedback in the comments below, or in our [Discord](https://discord.com/invite/9NymgSJAVp).
 Thanks for reading, Sleepyheads! ✨🙌✨

 -Dave